Aiven-Open/klaw/coral/proxy/README.md

 **Use `pnpm dev:start` when:**

-- you run the docker container for the first time
+- you run the docker containers for the first time
 - there are changes in `/core` or `/cluster-api`, where you want a new build to run against the most current version

 ### ➡️ `pnpm dev:restart`